AlaskaDav/AlaskaDav/README.md

 <h1 align="center">Hi 👋, I'm David O. Folagbade</h1>
-<h3 align="center">A passionate and outstanding financial data enthusiast</h3>
+<h3 align="center">A passionate and professional financial data enthusiast with vast experience in data analytics and financial reporting</h3>

 - 🔭 I’m currently working on **series of Projects**

+- 📉 I enjoy cleaning data, creating visualization and reports from insights obtained from data.

+- 💰 I love providing financial advice and solutions to organization's problems.

 - 🌱 I’m currently learning **SQl and Python for data Analysis and Data Sciences**

 - 👯 I’m looking to collaborate with **Tech Experts and IT gurus** *FinTech*

+- 🧑‍💻 I am a Tech guy, leveraging all IT for efficiency and effectiveness.

 - 💬 Ask me about **anything data.**

 - 📫 How to reach me **alaskadavid1994@gmail.com**

-- ⚡ Fun fact **I am Jovial and fun to be with.
+- ⚡ Fun fact **I am jovial and fun to be with.
 I love working with team**

+- ✈️ I love travelling, exploring new environments and technology.

 <h3 align="left">Connect with me:</h3>
 <p align="left">